-Medicare will continue to increase at the same rate of increase of wages.
+Medicare will continue to increase at the rate of wage increases and as new employees are hired.
 Contributions are 1.45% for all new employees to the district on or after April 1, 1986.

 E) Other/Tuition

 Increase of tuition for staff and administrators that are furthering their education.